From The Editor

 Well we’ve had our first committee meeting and have planned out a year of exciting activities.
 These can be found in the Calendar.

 In July, we invite Friends to our property at Fyans Creek for a plant out to coincide with Planet Ark National Tree Day.
-Clive and I bought our place about 5 years ago and have slowly been renovating the farm house and undertaking various land care activities on the property.
-We have a lot of red gum regeneration, but are lacking in understorey so we collected some local tea tree, melaleuca and sheoak seed which we are now growing for the plant out.
+Clive and I bought our place about 5 years ago and have slowly been renovating the farm house … Read the rest

 Committee Meeting – February 2